Admittedly, many of us at Nino’s love fried foods. We hate to say it, but we do.

-Of course, I’m not alone.
-Fried foods are among the most irresistible foods known to man.
+Of course, We’re not alone.
+Fried foods are among the most irresistible foods known to humanity.
 That they’re not considered one of the healthiest?
 Well, nothing is perfect.

 So what do you do on those occasions when your body has ingested just about as many healthy meals as you can stand?
 What happens when you’ve finally decided to cave in to that little fried food devil on your shoulder who has been whispering heinous things in your ear like “chicken fingers, French fries, fish & chips,” and most heinous of all, “deep fried shrimp”?
 Well, if you’ve decided to throw all dietary caution to the wind, you might as well make it worth your while and do it right.

 Tempura originated in Japan, but it’s said that Europeans actually introduced the idea to the Japanese, who adopted it and refined it into a style of cooking.

 Typically, a tempura meal is one of fish, shrimp, and vegetables served with a dipping sauce.

 Unlike breading, however, tempura is a batter, the simplest one imaginable.
 Actually, just flour and water will work, but for me, the BEST tempura batter has a couple of tweaks that make it even better.

 Unlike many recipes where it’s all about the ingredients and their proportions, the perfect tempura’s real secret lies as much in your method of making it.

 To make the BEST tempura, you want to do this:

 Use ICE cold water (or soda/seltzer water) and keep the batter cold.